pipeargill/Open-Source-Wearables/README.md

 Adapter set almost ready for beta! v0.3 12/24/24

+The first use case will be fitting the mask under my MTB full face helmet and attaching the remote filters somewhere.
+I've already test fitted the 3M half mask respirator under the helmet with the low profile adapters, I just need to film and document and do all the publishing junk.

 These adapters seem expensive for no good reason.
 I will soon design adapters for CPAP hoses and other common air supply methods.